tarantool/doc/doc/1.10/book/box/box_index.rst

         :param scalar/table key: values to be matched against the index key
         :param         iterator: comparison method

-        :return: the number of matching index keys.
+        :return: the number of matching tuples.
         :rtype:  number

         **Example:**